Clinical and Research Postdoctoral Fellowships in Portland, Oregon

 Portland is a fantastic city that is often ranked as one of the most livable cities in America.
 The city has a vibrant and growing community of ACT clinicians and researchers and Portland Psychotherapy is seen by this community as a leading center for evidence-based therapy, ACT, training, and research in the area.
 Our center is housed in a beautifully restored 1889 Victorian home in the vibrant N. Williams corridor area of Portland which provides a warm and welcoming atmosphere for clients and staff alike.
 For more information about building please see our website.

 Minimum requirements: Doctoral degree in Clinical or Counseling Psychology.
 Demonstrated interest in and experience with evidence-based therapies.

 This is a full-time position (i.e., 40 hours per week).
 Portland Psychotherapy strives to provide its staff with a high level of flexibility and autonomy and supports its employees in developing a sustainable work-life balance.
 The schedule is reasonably flexible and requires daytime hours.
 Portland Psychotherapy is an Equal Opportunity Employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.
 Persons from historically disadvantaged populations including gender, sexual, and racial minorities are encouraged to apply.

 Deadline for applications: We have extended our deadline to January 9, 2021 in response to the disruptions from the recent COVID surge.
-Email curriculum vitae, a cover letter indicating your specific interests in this position, and have three letters of reference emailed directly to: firstname.lastname@example.org.
+Email curriculum vitae, a cover letter indicating your specific interests in this position, and have three letters of reference emailed (by the letter writers themselves) to: firstname.lastname@example.org.
 Please indicate which track you are interested in when applying.
 You may apply to more than one track by indicating that in the cover letter.
 If you are interested in a two-year position please also state that in your cover letter.